spryker/spryker-docs/docs/acp/user/app-configuration-translation.md

 The translation configuration file has a very simple structure: it’s a JSON object.
 The keys of this object represent translation keys, that are the pieces of information from a configuration file that should be translated.
 The values are simple objects with the structure `"{locale name}": "{translated value}"`.

-The following properties of configuration can be translated:
+You can translate the following properties of configuration:

 - title
 - description